SASWAT123/Address-Book-Applicaton/README.md

 # Address-Book-Applicaton

+Spring Data JPA + Hibernate + Restful APIs + mysql + Angular
-It is a simple Address Book Application demonstrating the CRUD operations.
+It is a simple Address Book Application demonstrating the CRUD operations developed in Spring Tool Suite using Spring Boot.